 Who are Zendesk’s sub-processors?

 Zendesk may use sub-processors, including affiliates of Zendesk as well as third party companies, to provide, secure or improve the Services, and such sub-processors may have access to Service Data.
-Zendesk maintains an up-to-date list of the names and locations of all sub-processors is available at our Sub-Processor Policy.
-The list includes the ability for our customers to sign up for notifications of changes.
+Zendesk maintains an up-to-date list of the names and locations of all sub-processors, available at our Sub-Processor Policy.
+The list includes the ability for our customers to sign up for notifications of any changes.
 Zendesk shall be responsible for the acts and omissions of sub-processors to the same extent that Zendesk would be responsible if Zendesk was performing the services of each sub-processor directly.